MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6501.1 [Wnn] Jnnn Knnn Lnnn Hnnn [Tnnn] [Onnn] [R0]
 ```

-Calculates the center of a boss and its' radius, by running 3 probes inwards towards the operator-chosen center of the bore.
+Calculates the center of a boss and its radius, by running 3 probes inwards towards the operator-chosen center of the bore.
 The overtravel is subtracted from the radius of the boss to identify the target location of each probe, and the clearance is added to the radius of the boss to identify the starting locations.

-Parameters `J`, `K` and `L` represent the starting point of the probe in `X`, `Y` and `Z` axes. `H` specifies the approximate diameter of the bore, `O` specifies the overtravel distance, `T` the clearance distance, and when specified, `R0` suppresses reporting of the probe results.
+Parameters `J`, `K`, and `L` represent the starting point of the probe in the `X`, `Y`, and `Z` axes. `H` specifies the approximate diameter of the bore, `O` specifies the overtravel distance, `T` the clearance distance, and when specified, `R0` suppresses reporting of the probe results.

-`W` represents the WCS offset to set the origin on, if passed.
+`W` represents the WCS offset to set the origin on if passed.

 #### `G6502` - RECTANGLE POCKET